• Modified: Feb 10, 2025 • Read in: 12 mins

 1. Volunteer for a Suicide Prevention helpline.

-Dedicated volunteers run these helplines with little financial support.
+Suicide Prevention helpline are often run by dedicated volunteers.
 Find out your city’s helpline and ask them how you can join in their efforts.
-Here is a list of suicide prevention helplines in India: Suicide Prevention Helplines—The Health Collective India.

 2. Do a Gatekeeper training course.

-If you are a teacher, community leader, police officer, social worker, HR staff, or manager, do a Gatekeeper Training course.
-It will improve your knowledge and skills to identify people at risk, determine the level of risk, and refer them for treatment.
+Do a Gatekeeper Training course if you are a teacher, community leader, police officer, social worker, HR staff, or manager.
+It will help you identify people at risk, and refer them for treatment.

 3. Do responsible media reporting.